MIPPL/nephele-org-website/public/content/contributing/adding-developer-tools/index.md

 **Is the tool open source?**

-Many projects in the Ethereum space are open source.
+Many projects in the Nephele space are open source.
 We are more likely to list open-source projects that allows community developers to inspect the code and contribute to it.

 ---